 Last, but not least, the team in the control phase should describe and communicate results that can be reused by others.
 After updating the standard Six Sigma project report (storyboard) and formal approval of the project’s deliveries, appropriate marking of successful completion should be provided.

 We have now provided you with an introduction to 6S as a standard for improvement projects.
 Want to know more about how to implement 6S and other key components of a comprehensive business improvement system?
-Download our guide on how to implement a business improvement system by clicking the button below.
+Download our guideline on how to implement a business improvement system by clicking the button below.